osegbotonie/enterprise-m365-administration-lab/docs/08-administrative-role-matrix.md

 ## 8. Administrative Account Separation

-Where appropriate, administrators should maintain separate accounts for:
+Where appropriate, administrators should maintain separate accounts for different types of activity.

 ### Standard Account

 Used for:

 * Email
-* Teams
+* Microsoft Teams
 * OneDrive
 * Normal business activities